 As you may know, Earth’s global ocean makes up approximately 71% of the planet’s surface.
 In other words, if you were in space and threw a rock at earth, nearly 3 out of 4 times you would hit the ocean.
 That’s a lot of water, for sure.
-In order to categorize this vast amount, we have chosen to break this body of water into 5 major oceans.
+In order to categorize this vast amount, we have chosen to break this body of water into 5 oceans.
 Much like breaking the world into 7 continents we have 5 massive bodies of water all connected and part of Earth’s global ocean.
+So, how many oceans are there?
+There are 5 oceans.

 So, what are the 5 oceans?